 Yes, the final decades of the 20th century were replete with brass options galore, but they were big, bold, shiny, and, well, brassy.
 That’s not really a compliment.

-Here’s the thing: a brass bath faucet in 2020 wouldn’t even recognize its counterpart from thirty years ago.
-Nowadays, they’re more subdued and subtle, coming in a matte or brushed finish that complements cabinets and counters perfectly without calling too much attention to themselves.
+Here’s the thing: a brass bath faucet in 2021 wouldn’t even recognize its counterpart from thirty years ago.
+These days, they’re more subdued and subtle, coming in a matte or brushed finish that complements cabinets and counters perfectly without calling too much attention to themselves.

 For this reason and many more, brass is back with a vengeance!